-\paragraph{Evaluation Metrics:} Each dataset is divided into a training set and a test set.
-For each user, the last item of the item list the user interacted with is kept in the test set while the others in the training set.
-To improve the efficiency of model training, we randomly sample one negative instance for each positive instance in the training set.
-Similar to \cite{ncf}, we also randomly select 99 items which have not been interacted by users for testing, and sort these 100 items (1 positive and 99 negative) according to the predicted scores.
-Then Top-N recommendation list is obtained from the sorted list.
+Each dataset is divided into a training set and a test set.
+For each user, the last item of the item list the user interacted with is kept in the test set, while the others are kept in the training set.
+To improve the model training efficiency, we randomly sample one negative instance for each positive instance in the training set.
+Similar to \cite{ncf}, we also randomly select 99 items that have not been interacted with by users for testing and sorting these 100 items (1 positive and 99 negative) according to the predicted scores.
+Then, the {T}op-N recommendation list is obtained from the sorted list.
 To evaluate the performance, we adopt the Hit Ratio (HR) and the Normalized Discounted Cumulative Gain (NDCG) as the evaluation metrics,

-where the $\#hits$ denotes the number of users who get correct recommendation results, and the $\#users$ is the total number of users.
-The $p_i$ is the location of ground-truth item appears in the Top-N recommendation list.
+where $\#hits$ denotes the number of users who obtain correct recommendation results, and $\#users$ is the total number of users. $p_i$ is the location of the ground-truth item appears in the {T}op-N recommendation list.